Azure/azure-sdk/docs/dotnet/introduction.md

 In many cases, an Azure SDK API should contain one service client and zero or more operation group clients.
 Both service clients and operation group clients have [service methods](#dotnet-client-methods).
 There are reasons to consider adding additional service clients to the API in the following cases:

 {% include requirement/MAY id="dotnet-service-client-multiple-target-customers" %} consider providing an additional service client when the service has different common scenarios for multiple target users, such as a service administrator and an end-user of the entities the administrator creates.

+For example, the Azure Form Recognizer library provides a `FormRecognizerClient` for application developers to read form fields in their applications, and a `FormTrainingClient` for customers to train the form recognition models.

 {% include requirement/MAY id="dotnet-service-client-advanced-scenarios" %} consider providing an additional service client when a service has advanced scenarios you want to keep separate from the types that support the most common scenarios.
-In this case, consider using a .Specialized namespace to contain the additional clients.
+In this case, consider using a `.Specialized` namespace to contain the additional clients.

+For example, the Azure Storage Blobs library provides a `BlockBlobClient` in the `Azure.Storage.Blobs.Specialized` namespace that gives finer grained control of how blobs are uploaded.
 For further discussion of designing APIs for advanced scenarios, please see the [.NET Framework Guidelines](https://aka.ms/fxdg3) sections on progressive frameworks and the principle of layered architecture.

 {% include requirement/MAY id="dotnet-service-client-direct-resource-urls" %} consider providing an additional service client for a service resource that is commonly referenced with a URL that points to it directly.
 This will allow users to instantiate a client directly from the resource endpoint, without needing to parse the URL to obtain the root service endpoint.

 {% include requirement/MAY id="dotnet-service-client-resource-hierarchy" %} consider providing additional service clients for each level in a resource hierarchy.
+For service clients representing resources in a hierarchy, you should also provide:

+* A `<parent>.Get<child>Client(...)` method to retrieve the client for the named child
+* A method `<parent>.Create<child>(...)` that creates a child resource
+* A method `<parent>.Delete<child>(...)` that deletes a child resource

 For example, the Azure Storage service provides an account that contains zero or more containers, which in turn contain zero or more blobs.
 The Azure SDK storage library provides service clients for each level: `BlobServiceClient`, `BlobContainerClient`, and `BlobClient`.
-For service clients representing resources in a hierarchy, you should provide a `<parent>.Get<child>Client(...)` method to retrieve the client for the named child.
-You should also provide a method `<parent>.Create<child>(...)` that creates a child resource, and a method `<parent>.Delete<child>(...)` that deletes a child resource.

-For example:

 ```C#
 public class BlobServiceClient {